AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora_chat_uikit_ios.md

 ## Understand the tech

-The workflow of peer-to-peer messaging is as follows:
+The workflow for peer-to-peer messaging is as follows:

 ![](images/chat-uikit-architecture.png)

-- The clients retrieve a token from your app server.
+- The clients retrieve a token from your token server.
 - Client A and Client B sign in to Agora Chat.
 - Client A sends a message to Client B.
 - The message is sent to the Agora Chat server and the server delivers the message to Client B.